IsaacCheng9/fairsplit/README.md

 ## Screenshots

-## Installation
+## Installation and Usage

 ### Running Tests on the Server

 1. Open a terminal window.
 2. Ensure that you're in the root directory: `fairsplit`
 3. Navigate to the server directory: `cd server`
+4. Install dependencies: `npm install`
-4. Run the unit tests: `npm test`
+5. Run the unit tests: `npm test`

-## Usage

 ### Running the Server

 1. Open a terminal window.
 2. Ensure that you're in the root directory: `fairsplit`
 3. Navigate to the server directory: `cd server`
+4. Install dependencies: `npm install`
-4. Run the server: `node app`
+5. Run the server: `node app`

 ### Running the Client

 1. Open a new terminal window (separate to the previous one).
 2. Ensure that you're in the root directory: `fairsplit`
 3. Navigate to the server directory: `cd client`
+4. Install dependencies: `npm install`
-4. Run the client: `npm start`
+5. Run the client: `npm start`
-5. Browse to the URL provided in the terminal window.
+6. Browse to the URL provided in the terminal window.

 ## Contributing